Home Improvement and Commercial Contractor Disputes

 • $2.3M verdict against home builder for fraud and failure to honor warranty for water infiltration.
 Click here for more.

-This article covers a number of issues but you should talk to our Pittsburgh construction law attorneys to understand your rights.
+You should talk to our Pittsburgh construction law attorneys to understand your rights.
 Every case is unique.
-The above should not be relied on legal advice until you talk to lawyer for him or her to advise about how the law can apply to the specific facts in your case.
+Please do not rely on the above, primarily.
+Instead, talk to a lawyer for advice about how the law applies to your case.
 Plus, we offer reasonable fees in litigation.
 We have extensive experience litigating construction law disputes.
-Get help with your claim on a contractor or your defense.
+Click here for more.
+Get help today with your claim on a contractor or your defense!

 New Number: 412.342.0992